As an equestrian, your goal should be to keep your horse in his beautiful and natural form. Who doesn’t love to see a beautiful horse and rider?

 |Here we see how relaxed, yet upright Hanna is.
 Soleil maintains a beautiful posture while confidently stepping forward.|

 So I went out with no halter, trusting that when I got it right, he’d get it right too.
-After all, I see horses longeing each other – their noses on each other’s tails, arcing around like two dancers.
-Could I not achieve that if I brought myself into an understandable position?
+After all, I see horses longeing each other all the time – their noses on each other’s tails, arcing around like two dancers.
+Could I not achieve the same thing if I brought myself into a clear position?

-As soon as I had set this firmly in my mind, I felt my head lifting and my knees stepping higher through the snow.
-My back straightened and I got a surge of energy and joy.
-Storm saw me coming from far away and stopped eating.
-The look on his face was of dazzled intensity.
+The second step was to actually move.
+How did I want Storm to move?
+I moved the same way.
+I felt my head lifting and my knees stepping higher through the snow.
+My back straightened and I took a deep breath.
+Storm saw me coming from far away, and actually stopped eating.
+The look on his face was absolutely dazzled.

 Instead of me approaching him, he approached me.
 Wow, right?!
 Everyone dreams of having an eager horse, but most of the time this is achieved by tons of positive reinforcement.
-I had just achieved this devotion through being.
-Keep in mind, Storm and I had only known one another for a few month.
+I had just achieved this devotion through taking a deep breath and standing up straight.

-For a second I thought about how cute he was and how grand it would be to just kiss his nose.
+For a second, I thought about how cute he was and how grand it would be to just kiss his nose.
 My posture stooped for a moment and Storm began nibbling on me.
 Instantly, I remembered that nibbling is a sign of a leaderless horse.
 It’s a form of displaced behaviour, as cute as it is sometimes.
-So I drove him away.
+Calmly made my personal space known.

-This is not the mindless exercise of ‘joining up’.
-I do not drive to burn off energy (although it was taxing for me running through the snow).
-I drove him with my body language because I stepped into the stallion position in a circle.
+This was not the mindless exercise of ‘joining up’.
+I do not drive horses around to burn off energy (although I was certainly burning my energy!)
+I drove him with my body language only, by stepping into the stallion’s position in a circle.
 I knew that once I was in the correct position, Storm would begin bending around me, and we would dance the infinite dance of a circle together.